Maintaining the stem cell niche in multicellular models of epithelia: The model

 \subsection{Steady state population estimation}

 In order to compare the effectiveness of the different parameter combinations at maintaining the niche, it is necessary to determine a comparison metric.
-Motivated by the decay curves observed (see Figure~\ref{fig:cellloss}) we assume the stem cell loss from the niche approximately follows an exponential form: cells detach from the basal membrane at some rate $\lambda$, but with a steady state population $\beta$ of the stem cells remaining attached to the membrane.
+Motivated by the decay curves observed (see Figure~\ref{fig:cellloss}) we assume the proliferative cell loss from the niche approximately follows an exponential form: cells detach from the basal membrane at some rate $\lambda$, but with a steady state population $\beta$ of the proliferative cells remaining attached to the membrane.
 This is described by the following function:

-where $p(t)$ is the population of stem cells attached to the membrane at time $t$, and $\omega$ is the lost population.
-Physically, $\beta$ represents the number of stem cells that remain in the basal layer long term, and is consequently an estimate for the maximum density of stem cells the system can maintain in the niche.
+where $p(t)$ is the population of proliferative cells attached to the membrane at time $t$, and $\omega$ is the lost population.
+We define attached cells, and hence cells in the basal layer, using the definition in Section~\ref{sec:bmadhesion}: the cell has made contact with the basal layer and has not separated more than 1.5~CD from its contact point.
+Physically, $\beta$ represents the number of proliferative cells that remain in the basal layer long term, and is consequently an estimate for the maximum density of proliferative cells the system can maintain in the niche.
 Given we simulate a horizontal domain of size $10^4~\mu m^2$, the expected maintained proliferative cell density in the basal layer is given by $\beta$~cells/$10^4~\mu m^2$.
 The fit of this model to the simulation data depends on the parameter values and hence $\beta$ is a useful comparison metric for the different parameter combinations.

-At very high steady state populations, when the mean stem cell loss was less than 6\%, the regression algorithm could not find an appropriate fit to the data.
+At very high steady state populations, when the mean proliferative cell loss was less than 6\%, the regression algorithm could not find an appropriate fit to the data.
 This is due to the assumption of an initial transient, given by $\omega e^{-\lambda t}$, in Equation~\ref{eq:lossfit}.
-When the starting population is very close to the steady state population, the algorithm fails to find a transient to fit to.
+When the starting population is very close to the steady state population, the algorithm fails to find a transient to fit.
 Investigating these results by calculating the fit for $\beta$ with a designated $\lambda$ shows little variation in the calculated $\beta$, implying the data is relatively insensitive to $\lambda$ over the time periods used.
-Consequently, in the cases where the mean loss was less than 6\%, we instead set $\beta$ as the mean stem cell count of the 25~realisations at the last time point.
+Consequently, in the cases where the mean loss was less than 6\%, we instead set $\beta$ as the mean proliferative cell count, at the final time point, of the 25~realisations run.